 7. Laos

-Like neighbouring Cambodia, Laos has a painful past, the result of being caught between two wars – but its future is bright, and the locals are incredibly welcoming.
+Like neighbouring Cambodia, Laos has a painful past after being caught between two wars – but its future is bright, and the locals are incredibly welcoming.
 From the forest-clad peaks of the north to the open plains and plateaus of the south, Laos is strikingly diverse.
 The capital, Vientiane, may lack the buzz of Bangkok or Ho Chi Minh City, but it’s a great place to adjust to the slower pace of Lao life.

 8. South Korea

-Its big, beautiful neighbour Japan might sweep up most of the crowds, but South Korea has just as much to offer.
+While its big, beautiful neighbour, Japan, might sweep up most of the crowds, South Korea has just as much to offer.
 With a history that can be traced back 700,000 years, this is a land where the modern and ancient world coexist.
 Futuristic skyscrapers and historic temples sit side by side, and slick malls and buzzing karaoke bars are just a short stroll from old alleyways and historic street markets.

 For help planning a trip here, check out our article: 10 things to see and do in Seoul.